History and Evolution of the Great Barrier Reef

-Our current reef began to form after the Last Glacial Maximum, or the peak of the Ice Age, when glaciers were covering most of the earth and sea levels were at a all time low.
-With sea levels 160 metres lower than they currently are and 20,000 years in difference, it is easy to understand why our current reef is so drastically different from where it began.
+Our current reef began to form after the Last Glacial Maximum, or the peak of the Ice Age, when glaciers were covering most of the earth and sea levels were at an all-time low.
+With sea levels 160 metres lower than they currently are and 20,000 years apart, it is easy to understand why our current reef is so drastically different from where it began.

 Why The Reef Is So Far From The Coast.

 Most of the oceans' water was occupied in glaciers all over the world, drastically altering both ocean and landscapes.
 It was at this time that reefs began to form around islands that were created by a submerged coastal plain, formed by sediments of an eroding mountain range - The Great Dividing Range, Australia's largest.
 Reefs formed around these islands, but as the sea levels rose and the continental islands were submerged, they left behind coral formations with continued to grow.
 Those corals, which now sit alone out in the ocean, are what we know as The Great Barrier Reef.
 The reefs and cays that sit off the shores of Australia are the final evidence of long submerged mountains and islands on the former coast of Australia.